-I write this with an open heart from a place of mothers love.
+I write this with an open heart from a place of mothers' love.

-As our children grow up and start to leave the family nest to lead their own lives, it can feel heart wrenching and daunting.
+As our children grow up and start to leave the family nest to lead their own lives, it can feel heart-wrenching and daunting.
 This is my reality at this present moment in time.
-I am using my practice of yoga and breath-work to enable me to let go.
+I am using my practice of yoga and breathwork to enable me to let go.
 We have to learn to let go.

 Whilst doing my morning practice of yoga, I allowed my tears to flow, as I was feeling a part of my heart weeping already.
 To me, this is a natural way to release the emotions that I hold for my very loved dear ones.

 Having given birth to a child, and going through the birth pains and every other pain that you had with your child as they grew up, means they are imprinted within you to some extent.
-So when time comes to letting go, all these memories will come flooding in front of your eyes as if it was just yesterday.
+So when the time comes to let go, all these memories will come flooding in front of your eyes as if it was just yesterday.
 I started to take long deep breaths to help me calm myself and allow the emotions to flow.
 This is just one of the many breath-work from my toolkit,

 Watching them take their first steps, being with them when they are ill.
-Staying up with them when they were unable to sleep, reading nursery rhymes and, as they get older, reading books at bedtime, making sure they did their homework.
+Staying up with them when they were unable to sleep, reading nursery rhymes, and, as they get older, reading books at bedtime, making sure they did their homework.
 How fast they grow up!

 So, this weekend, I will be helping my 30 years old son move from home into his new flat.